ethanblomquist/AD-DNS/README.md

 <h2>Tutuorial Complete</h2>
 <p>
-Hopefully after this guide you are more comfortable with both Active Directory and DNS.
-Both concepts are vital to the smooth functioning of an organizations netowrks.
+Hopefully after this guide you are more comfortable with both Active Directory and a variety of networking concepts!
 </p>